 Once you have stopped the Sole Trader business, you can start to record all your transactions in the company account.
 There are no Sole Trader transactions to enter.

-2. Sole Trader and Limited Company crossover
+2. Sole Trader and Limited Company crossover in purchases

 Please note that VAT cannot be claimed in the Sole Trader business for this purchase because the purchase was not for that business.

 3. Sole Trader and Limited Company crossover in sales

 Experiencing a crossover in sales between your Sole Trader and Limited Company can occur when your clients are not informed about your new bank account details.
 Suppose a client mistakenly pays money into your old Sole Trader bank account instead of the designated Limited Company bank account.
 In that case, transferring those funds to your company account becomes necessary.

 Your company’s financial records will record the client’s payment as a debtor until you transfer the money to your Limited Company’s bank account.
 The sales receipt in the Sole Trader account should reflect the amount owed to your new company.